iamslash/insuranced/README.md

 # Intro

 This is a example repository about web frameworks.
-I show you several examples of frameworks including front, back end.
+I will make examples of web service using several frameworks with example database.

+I will use sakila and pagila. sakila is an example database with mysql. pagila is an converted example database with postgres.

 # frameworks